The Longing of Wayward Girls

 5. Consider the theme of female companionship in the novel.
 In what ways is it shown to be sustaining—and in what ways can it turn sinister?

 6. Both Sadie and Clare are involved with the local theater troupe.
-What is the difference between this kind of formalized
+What is the difference between this kind of formalizedacting and other forms of role-playing that are depicted throughout the novel?
+Using examples of each, compare and contrast.

 7. Turn to the scene on p.
 137 in which Kate shows the neighborhood women the Christmas village she has created in her basement.
 Why do you think Kate has chosen this hobby?
 What do you make of Sadie imagining Kate returning the next day to her basement, only to discover that “the mothers and fathers and children in her village will have shifted position, moved into other rooms, other houses, stepped out into their snowy yards to stand together without her intervention” (p.
 284)?